 In addition to the facilities listed above, we lease space in various international locations, primarily for use as sales offices.

-Furthermore, in order to support the growth of our company, during 2008 we completed renovations to expand our corporate headquarters.
-Our lease for the Bangalore office expired on February 28, 2010.
+Our lease for the Bangalore office expired on January 31, 2011.
 We are negotiating a renewal.
-We believe we will obtain a renewal under similar terms, however there can be no assurance that we will renew under similar terms or that our offer to renew will be accepted.
+In addition, our lease for the San Mateo office expires on June 30, 2011.
+We are currently investigating alternative facilities.
+We believe we will obtain lease agreements under similar terms, however there can be no assurance that we will receive similar terms or that any offer to renew will be accepted.

 See "ITEM 8.
-FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA - Notes to Consolidated Financial Statements - Note 10" for additional information regarding our obligations under leases.
+FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA - Notes to Consolidated Financial Statements - Note 12" for additional information regarding our obligations under leases.